Artitus/LogOffDisconnectedUsers/README.md

 ## Installation

-1. Clone or download this repository to your preferred location (e.g., `L:\Technology\Helpdesk\Helpdesk Scipts\LogOffDisconnectedUsers`)
+1. Clone or download this repository to your preferred location (e.g., `C:\Scripts\LogOffDisconnectedUsers`)

 2. Ensure the script and config file are in the same directory:
    - `LogOffDisconnectedUsers.ps1` (main script)